gvwilson/thirdbit/_posts/2005/2005-04-29-you-and-your-research.md

 that particularly struck me:
 <blockquote><em>
-If you do not work on an important problem, it's unlikely you'll do important work...
-Great scientists have thought through, in a careful way, a number of important problems in their field, and they keep an eye on wondering how to attack them.
+If you do not work on an important problem, it's unlikely you'll do important work…  Great scientists have thought through, in a careful way, a number of important problems in their field, and they keep an eye on wondering how to attack them.
 Let me warn you, 'important problem' must be phrased carefully.
 The three outstanding problems in